thisjustin816/thisjustin816/README.md

 **Platform Engineer**
 _2026 - Present_

-Building Carlsmed's internal developer platform, bridging software delivery and AWS infrastructure through shared tooling, CI/CD, and infrastructure as code, in partnership with IT/DevOps.
-Define what each application needs to build, deploy, run, monitor, and recover, then turn those needs into reusable patterns instead of per-team coordination.
+Bridge application development and AWS delivery in partnership with IT/DevOps, covering Terraform modules, environment configuration and secrets, observability and operational readiness, and data orchestration.

-- Building an internal developer platform with CLI-driven tooling for local build/test workflows and CI/CD deployment scripting, reducing environment-setup and delivery friction across engineering teams.
+- Building Carlsmed's internal developer platform with CLI-driven tooling for local build/test workflows and CI/CD deployment scripting, reducing environment-setup and delivery friction across engineering teams.
-- Author reusable Terraform modules and environment definitions on AWS, keeping application requirements and infrastructure assumptions aligned across compute, networking, identity/access, and secrets.
-- Established shared conventions for environment configuration, secrets, and feature flags, along with health checks, logging, monitoring, alerting, and rollback paths, and run operational-readiness reviews for new services and significant releases.
-- Develop and operate AWS Glue, Step Functions, and EventBridge workflows covering scheduling, dependency handling, recovery, data quality, and production support.
 - Facilitated organization-wide adoption of an automated security scanning platform (SAST/SCA/DAST) integrated into CI/CD, supporting ISO 27001 compliance objectives across the repository fleet.
 - Built an internal package-registry and artifact-distribution system with defined publish pipelines across multiple product lines.
-- Maintain deployment checklists, service templates, runbooks, and architecture guidance, converting recurring handoff friction into automation and self-service capabilities.
+- Develop and operate AWS Glue, Step Functions, and EventBridge workflows, including scheduling, dependency handling, recovery, and production support.

 **Lead Data Engineer**
 _2026_

-Delivered Carlsmed's first working data-platform proof of concept and built analytics that directly informed infrastructure and product-development decisions.
+Established the foundation of Carlsmed's AWS data platform: lake architecture, ETL, orchestration, and analytics.

 - Delivered the first working proof of concept for the data platform: a medallion-architecture (bronze/silver/gold) data lake on S3 with AWS Glue ETL, a Glue Data Catalog, and Step Functions-orchestrated pipelines processing medical imaging (DICOM) data.
-- Built an analytics pipeline for the myaprevo platform that directly informed infrastructure and product-development decisions.
+- Built an analytics pipeline for the myAprevo platform that directly informed infrastructure and product-development decisions.

 ### CRC GROUP, Charlotte, NC (Remote)